 The Aliens and Immigration Law provides that a person can be detained if declared a “prohibited immigrant” and provides 13 instances under which a person may be declared a “prohibited immigrant”.
 When declared a “prohibited immigrant”, a person can be detained under separate provisions of the Aliens and Immigration Law that transpose the Returns Directive, for the purpose of return, although the return order is suspended until the asylum application has been decided on.

 In the past, asylum seekers were mostly detained as a “prohibited immigrant”.
 However, from late 2017 onwards, the practice changed: in the majority of cases, once the person has applied for asylum, a new detention order is issued under the Refugee Law under the presumption that the person is submitting the application for international protection merely in order to delay or frustrate the enforcement of the return decision.
 The change in practice was also noted in the recent CAT report on Cyprus.
-Throughout 2021, the only cases identified were an asylum seeker was detained under the Aliens and Immigration Law were instances where the person was firstly detained, then applied for asylum whilst in detention and there was a delay in issuing the new detention order under the Refugee Law.
+Throughout 2021 and 2022, the only cases identified where an asylum seeker was detained under the Aliens and Immigration Law were instances where the person was firstly detained, then applied for asylum whilst in detention and there was a delay in issuing the new detention order under the Refugee Law.

 The vast majority of asylum seekers enter Cyprus through the territories that are not under the effective control of the RoC (see section on Access to the Territory) and then cross the “green line” into the areas under the effective control of the RoC in an irregular manner.
 The “green line” is not considered a border, and even the crossing points are not considered official “entry points”.
 There are no detention facilities near the green line.